fikireab-m/fikireab-m/README.md

 I'm Fikireab Mekuriaw, a Full-stack Developer.

-- :office: I’m currently working as a Software Developer at [MiNT](https://mint.gov.et/?lang=en)
+- :office: I’m currently working as a Fullstack Developer at [Addis Software](https://addissoftware.com/)

 - :zap: In my free time, I solve problems on Leetcode and read tech articles.